sap-tutorials/Tutorials/tutorials/abap-environment-rap-generator/abap-environment-rap-generator.md

     !![step2c-data-preview](step2c-data-preview.png)

     > You must include a key field `client` with the type `abap.clnt`.

+    > You **must not** use type `MANDT` since the generator will throw an error.

-> You must include the following administrative fields with the following types.
+    > In addition, you must include the following administrative fields with the following types.

     > These are known as reuse data elements.

     ```ABAP
     local_created_by      : abp_creation_user;